About the Council on Criminal Justice and Behavioral Health (CCJBH)

 Anita Fisher has been Chief Executive Officer and Consultant at Fisher Mental Health Consulting since 2018.
 She was Director of Education at National Alliance on Mental Illness, San Diego from 2007 to 2018.
 Ms. Fisher held several positions at Union Bank from 1995 to 2007, including Vice President and Business Systems Analyst V and Assistant Vice President and Product Manager.
 She is a member of the NAACP Mental Health and Policing Sub Committee, the Psychiatric Emergency Response Team Advisory Board and the San Diego County Probation Chief’s Advisory Board.
 Ms. Fisher is an Ambassador for A New PATH (Parents for Addiction Treatment and Healing).

-Scott J. Svonkin, Director of Intergovernmental Relations, L.A.
+The Honorable Scott J. Svonkin (Ret.), Director of Intergovernmental Relations, L.A.
 County Probation

 Appointed by Speaker Anthony Rendon, 2022